-As part of an overall sustainability effort, the Department of the Interior built an organic garden in our Washington, DC location.
-In July 2012, the Department donated the produce collected (a total of 50 pounds) to the Feds Feeds Families kickoff event.
-In 2012, the Department of the Interior was able to donate 900 pounds of produce from the garden to Capital Area Food Bank and to the Department's cafeteria for daily meals.
+As part of an overall sustainability effort, the Department of the Interior built an organic garden in our Washington, DC, location and now donates produce from the garden to the Capital Area Food Bank and to the Department's cafeteria for daily meals.

-In 2010, the Interior Business Center instituted an Employee Council, to work with our management and identify issues and challenges across the organization.
-This group of employees is located all over the country in various Interior Business Center locations, and helps address a variety of issues such as workforce concerns, cross-cutting performance issues, and helping to improve employee quality of work life.
-The Interior Business Center's Employee Council is sponsored by the Interior Business Center's Chief of Staff and Chief of Human Capital Strategy, and meets regularly with the Interior Business Center Senior Leadership Team.
+In 2010, the Interior Business Center instituted an Employee Council to work with our management and identify issues and challenges across the organization.
+This group of employees is located all over the country in various IBC locations and helps address a variety of issues, such as workforce concerns, cross-cutting performance issues, and employee quality of work life.
+The Employee Council is sponsored by the Interior Business Center's Chief of Human Capital Strategy and meets regularly with the IBC Senior Leadership Team.